 Document Size is the finished flat paper size of the final printed piece.
-Your document should be created using final trim size.
-If your document has artwork that will need to bleed/extend off the page, set bleed area to 1/8".
+Your document should be created using the final trim size.
+If your document has artwork that will need to bleed/extend off the page, set the bleed area to 1/8".
 If using a program like Publisher the bleed size will need to be added to the document size.
-The document size should be set to the flat size of a folded piece, the single page of a booklet or the largest dimension of a custom die cut piece.
+The document size should be set to the flat side of a folded piece, the single page of a booklet, or the largest dimension of a custom die-cut piece.
 (Example: 8.5" x 11" with bleed should be 8.75" x 11.25")

 Live Area or Safe Area

 Live Area or Safe Area is a smaller area inside the document size for text and artwork that needs to remain on page after trimming.
 Keep all content at least 1/4" from trim (page numbers, type, logos, etc.) (Example: 8.5" x 11" with the safe area should be 8" x 10.5") The minimum safe area is at least 1/8" and is not recommended for large books or folding projects.

 Creep is a term used when referring to bound books and the amount of paper that can push out past the trim.
 Usually, a term used in reference to saddle-stitched booklets.
 If the paper thickness in combination with a large number of pages is too much when folded, the live area in the middle section of the stitched booklet may be cut off when trimmed to maintain the finished dimension requested.
 This can be reduced by pulling the content toward the center of the booklet and thus alleviating the possibility of content being cut off when trimmed.
 Generally, not an issue for perfect bound or spiral-bound books.
 (Example: 8.5" x 11" with bleed should have a safe area of 1/4", allowing the safe area to be 8" x 10.5") For spiral bound books a minimum of 1/4" on the binding edge is required for the coil/wire clearance.